Lytics Data Service

 Lytics is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC).
 Should an EU or Swiss individual be unable to resolve a complaint through the Council of Better Business Bureau's complaint process, they may contact the FTC at the following address:

 Lytics may be required to disclose an individual’s personal information in response to a lawful request by public authorities, including to meet national security or law enforcement requirements.

-Where Lytics collects personal information directly from individuals in the EU, it will inform them about the purposes for which it collects and uses personal information about them, the types of non–agent third parties to which Lytics discloses that information, the choices and means, if any, Lytics offers individuals for limiting the use and disclosure of personal information about them, and how to contact Lytics.
+Where Lytics collects personal information directly from individuals in the EU or Switzerland, it will inform them about the purposes for which it collects and uses personal information about them, the types of non–agent third parties to which Lytics discloses that information, the choices and means, if any, Lytics offers individuals for limiting the use and disclosure of personal information about them, and how to contact Lytics.
 Notice will be provided in clear and conspicuous language when individuals are first asked to provide personal information to Lytics, or as soon as practicable thereafter, and in any event before Lytics uses or discloses the information for a purpose other than that for which it was originally collected.